mentat-is/gulp/README.md

 > - resuming ingestion is supported **if the `req_id` parameter is the same across requests**.

 ## client

+> **NOTE**: the .NET client is to be considered an alpha version, this is the tool we are using internally to testdrive the backend development, and it is not feature complete.
+>
+> **worry not: a proper modern web-ui is in the works and will be released shortly!**

 on Windows, just unzip the [.NET client UI](./dotnet-ui.zip) and you're good to go.